 - 1. Read Section 2.4.
 The PMI is extremely important and, once you grasp the essential idea and learn how to write it well, is a powerful method for proving certain types of results.
 However, this technique of proof is notorious for causing confusion for many people so study it carefully. - 2.
-Do as many of the exercises in Section 2.4 as you can.
+Do exercises 2, 3, 4, 5, 6, 7, 8, 9, and 11 in Section 2.4.
 Once you get the basic format down, the inductive step should become your main focus.
 To help with the proper wording of these proofs, see the induction link on the website.
 It presents a proof of a result similar to the one that we did in class, along with three poorly written proofs of the same result, all taken from common student errors.
 If you do not spot the errors, please let me know as it is important that you become critical readers of proofs.
 You should probably try exercise 5 on your own (after studying Theorem 2.13) before reading the solutions online.
 For the record, it is possible to prove most of the results in this section without induction (essentially by appealing to other results that are already known and require induction to prove).
 If you have time, it is good practice to ponder these other solution methods. - 3.
-Turn in solutions for exercises 2 and 6 in Section 2.4 as well as a solution for the following result:
+Turn in solutions for exercises 2 and 7 in Section 2.4 as well as a solution for the following result: